byME

 Directory names are limited to 12 characters — same as the ASR-10 hardware.
 Each directory can hold a maximum of 18 entries.
 These are hardware constraints, not app limitations.

-Seven conversion tools, each on its own card.
+Six conversion tools, each on its own card.
 Every one works the same way: click RUN, follow the dialogs, done.
-New: Batch EFE → ERX converts an entire folder of instruments in one go.

 Export & Convert page